COACHING

 Turmeric vs. Curcumin Supplements

-Curcumin supplements contain much higher concentrations of curcuminoids, making it easier to reach therapeutic levels.
-A big advantage of curcumin supplements is that they don't contain oxalates, you read that right - curcumin as an extract is oxalate-free.
+On the other hand, curcumin supplements contain much higher concentrations of curcuminoids, making it easier to reach therapeutic levels.
+A big advantage of curcumin supplements is that they don't contain oxalates, you read that right - curcumin, as an extract, is oxalate-free.

 Can You Take Too Much?